torvalds/linux/Documentation/admin-guide/sysctl/fs.rst

 aio-nr is the running total of the number of events specified on the io_setup system call for all currently active aio contexts.
 If aio-nr reaches aio-max-nr then io_setup will fail with EAGAIN.
-Note that raising aio-max-nr does not result in the pre-allocation or re-sizing of any kernel data structures.
+Note that raising aio-max-nr does yest result in the pre-allocation or re-sizing of any kernel data structures.